 The entrance meeting is the first official agenda item of an accreditation visit.
-Team members review the KAAB C&P, the procedure and content of the interview with various personnel in the program, site visit protocols, and other general items regarding the accreditation work.
+Team members review the KAAB C&P, the procedure and content of the KAAB C&P, site visit protocols, and other general items regarding the accreditation work.

-Review of the APR

 Team members discuss the issues generated during the review of the APR and enumerate and prioritize the issues to be cleared during the visit.
 The team chair revises or adjusts the agenda to reflect the result of the meeting.